 2. Click on the green Edit button beside Selection Node.

-3. Click on Convert to CSS, which should cause the Selector text box to appear.
+3. Click on Use CSS Selection, which should cause the Selector text box to appear.

 4. This textbox is where you can input a CSS path to select elements on the page.

 Can you enable CSS with a Relative Select?